Digithought/PiNet/README.md

 Dependencies
 ------------

-BlackNet depends on:
+PiNet depends on:
 * JSON.Net - only for one small bit of logging code which could easily be changed.

-BlackNet.Test depends on:
+PiNet.Test depends on:
 * Moq
 * NUnit - added packages include VS testing integration so you don't have to install NUnit.